curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 "Cool!
 I heard it's huge there.
 What was it like?"

 Dan answered,
 "You know how they do it there, right?
 It's like a worldtree in a field of desert-grass.
 The solar arrays cover the whole desert, bending and twisting to face the sun.
 There's one huuuuge building three kilometers high.
 The servers start from halfway to the top, so most people live in the bottom half of the building.
 Well actually, up to one mile, for religious purposes.
 After that it gets complicated, because the predominant culture believes that there will be a day of resurrection where the sun comes to within 1 mile of Earth, and on that day, some people believe they are forbidden from touching the sun, while others believe they must touch it.
 So the two communities are physically divided by that one belief and their cultures have developed accordingly.
 Anyways, at 2km altitude, the temperature is quite a lot colder and the air is still eighty percent as dense, so they use airflow lattices for cooling.
-With current tech, it's more energy efficient to have complex cooling sky-high in the middle of the desert than it is to have it all on th-"
+With current tech, it's more efficient to have cooling sky-high in the middle of the desert than it is to have it all on th-"

 Kat interrupted, motioning towards a room that was one layer of wallskin deeper inside.
 "Let's grab a coffee and talk, yeah?
 That's so cool though!
 What were the lectures about?"